Central Bohemian Region: Agriculture

 The north-eastern part of the region has very favourable conditions for agriculture.
 The agriculture in the region is oriented especially in crop farming, namely the production of wheat, barley, sugar beet and in suburban areas also fruit farming, vegetable growing and floriculture.
 Since the beginning of the 1990s the employment in agriculture, forestry and fishing has been decreasing.

 Transport

 The region has an advantageous position thanks to its proximity to the capital.
 A significant proportion of region's population commutes daily to Prague for work or to schools.
 Compared to other regions, the Central Bohemian region has the densest (and the most overloaded) transport network.
 The roads and railways connecting the capital with other regions all cross the Central Bohemian region.

 Tourism

 Central Bohemia official tourist board is based in Husova street 156/21 Prague 1 Old Town.
-The official website of Central bohemia is www.centralbohemia.eu (Currently under reconstruction).
-There are also social pages on Faceboook and Instagram.
+The official website of Central Bohemia is www.centralbohemia.eu (Currently under reconstruction).
+There are also social pages on.